Hellestyle/PythonPing/README.md

 # PythonPing
 Simple Python Ping tool

-A Private ping tool for checking network connectivity and reachability to the Internet
+A ping tool ceated in python for checking network connectivity and reachability to the Internet

+The results are saved in a txt file called pingresults.txt.

-Made entierly for my self
+Made entierly as a fun beginner project.